 What is a framework?

-Early on, it was a wild west of browsers, with each browser trying to vie for slightly unique selling points (USPs) that they would hope would lead them to dominating the internet.
+Early on, it was a wild west of browsers, with each browser trying to vie for slightly unique selling points (USPs) that they would hope would lead them to dominate the internet.
 This provided a set of unique challenges for those developing web applications, as each USP was a way in which your application would not work as expected in another browser, and for those who could not force a particular version of a browser on someone (which would be every customer-focused business entity in the world!), it was a landmine that would and could frustrate your users.
 So early on, the likes of Prototype, MooTools, Dojo 1, jQuery, and others really focused on trying to level the playing field, so that you could actually write code that worked in every browser.

 As the web matured, web applications became more complex.
 It became far more than stringing together some web forms.
 User expectations started to increase towards richer UIs delivered over the web.
-At the same time, the browser market shifted away from Internet Explorer toward the likes of Chrome, Firefox and Safari.
+At the same time, the browser market shifted away from Internet Explorer to the likes of Chrome, Firefox, and Safari.
 Some of the previous toolkits, like Dojo 1, grew into this rich UI space as well as the rise of commercial solutions like ExtJS.
 This continued to evolve over several years with the introduction of Backbone, Ember.js, and eventually Angular 1.
 Libraries that started as collections of browser patches and APIs became application framework platforms.

 Over the past couple of years, we have seen the rise of the most mature set of frameworks.
 A virtual cornucopia of options.
 By and large, these all focus on creating extremely rich UI/UX experiences that work across the gamut of devices from desktop to mobile.
-Some frameworks provide highly structured ways to build applications and some focus on solving just a single problem, expecting to be incorporated with other frameworks to build a whole application.
+Some frameworks provide highly structured ways to build applications and some focus on solving just a single problem, expecting to be incorporated into other frameworks to build a whole application.

 What should I look for?